 The protocol followed in the MAS is a negotiation mechanism between CAs and VAs.
 When a new customer connects to the system, a CA is created (spawn), and is perceived by the available VAs with their current look actions (that is, which are not already involved in the insertion of another customer).
 The syntax of expressions that we introduced for LACIOS allows for the translation of the mathematical constraints on the insertion of a customer (vehicle capacity and space-time feasibility) onto LACIOS expressions, which is not possible for traditional Linda-like languages.
-Each VA computes an insertion price for the insertion of this customer, and proposes it to the CA (add), which will choose the VA proposing the lowest price.
+Each VA computes an insertion price for the insertion of the vA proposing the lowest price.
 The interested reader about the complete definition of the agents actions and their expression parameters is invited to refer to [7].